Skip to main content

 Figure \(\PageIndex{7}\): Bingham Canyon Mine, Utah.
 This open-pit mine is the largest man-made removal of rock in the world.

 Solid resources are extracted by two principal methods, of which there are many variants.
 Surface mining is the practice of removing material from the outermost part of the Earth.
 Open-pit mining is used to target shallow, broadly disseminated resources.
 Open-pit mining requires careful study of the ore body through surface mapping and drilling exploratory cores.
-Typically, the pit progressively deepens through additional mining cuts to extract the ore, and the walls of the pit are as steep as can safely be managed.
+The pit is progressively deepened through additional mining cuts to extract the ore.
+Typically, the pit's walls are as steep as can safely be managed.
 Once the pit is deepened, widening the top is very expensive.
 A steep wall is thus an engineering balance between efficient and profitable mining (from the company’s point of view) and mass wasting (angle of repose from a safety point of view) so that there is less waste to remove.
 The waste is called non-valuable rock or overburden and moving it is costly.
-Occasionally landslides do occur, including a very large landslide that occurred in the Bingham Canyon mine in 2013.
+Occasionally landslides do occur, such as the very large landslide in the Kennecott Bingham Canyon Mine, Utah, in 2013.
 These events are costly and dangerous.
 The job of engineering geologists is to carefully monitor the mine; when company management heeds their warnings, there is ample time and action to avoid or prepare for any slide.

-Strip mining and mountaintop mining are surface mining techniques also used for resources that cover large areas, especially layered resources like coal.
-In this method, an entire mountaintop or rock layer is removed to gain access to the ore below.
+Strip mining and mountaintop mining are surface mining techniques that are used to mine resources that cover large areas, especially layered resources like coal.
+In this method, an entire mountaintop or rock layer is removed to access to the ore below.
 The environmental impacts of surface mining are usually much greater due to the larger surface footprint that is disturbed [7].

 A large machine is removing coal.